jldec/presskit/README.md

 # Presskit ⚡️
 Fast and simple collaborative Web publishing.

 Presskit is an experimental project and latest platform for delivering [jldec.me](https://jldec.me).

 It serves as a playground for ideas about how AI might contribute value for Web users -- readers and writers alike.
+It's also a way for me to learn about Cloudflare Workers, Workers AI, Durable Objects and other services.

 ### currently working
 - Page content is versioned in markdown files in git.